 During the trek, hikers can travel past remote glacial lakes, visit secluded mountain villages, stay at local coffee farms, hike through the jungle, and catch their first glimpse of Machu Picchu.

-Why the Salkantay Trek to Machu Picchu better than the Inca Trail?
+Why the Salkantay Trek to Machu Picchu is better than the Inca Trail

 I have to start this section by saying I’m 100% bias as I’ve never done the Inca Trail.
 However, I’ve never done it because of the reasons I’m about to share with you.